Heisenberg double as braided commutative Yetter-Drinfel'd module algebra over Drinfel'd double in multiplier Hopf algebra case: Some special cases

-\textbf{Proposition \thesection.1} Let $B$ be a co-Frobenius Hopf algebra with a left integral $\varphi$, and with dual multiplier Hopf algebra $A$ with a left integral $\widehat{\varphi}$.
-Then Drinfel'd double $\mathscr{D}=A\bowtie B$ with structures given by the following formulas:
+Let $B$ be a (infinite dimensional) co-Frobenius Hopf algebra with a left integral $\varphi$, and $A$ be the dual multiplier Hopf algebra shown in \cite{Zh99}.
+Then by \cite{DV04} or Corollary 3.6 in \cite{YW11a}, let $\Phi_{\alpha}=\iota=\Phi_{\beta}$, we can get the Drinfel'd double $\mathscr{D}=A\bowtie B$ with structures given by the following formulas: